juanfridano/gcp-gitlab-client/README.md

 # GitLab GCP Client

-This application provides utilities for interacting with GitLab to manage project versions, merged branches, and Renovate merge requests (MRs).
-The tool uses environment variables to configure access to your GitLab instance.
+This application provides utilities for managing GitLab projects and deployments with a focus on version control, merged branch cleanup, and Renovate merge request (MR) handling.
+The tool leverages GitLab and Google Cloud Run APIs to automate these operations across environments.

 ## Table of Contents